Profile & Rankings

 - Forbes America’s Top Colleges: Taylor University appeared as Forbes’ number 238 overall college in America.
 Not only does that represent a jump of over 90 spots since the previous ranking, but it puts Taylor well within the top 10% of the nations colleges.

 - Princeton Review: Taylor University is one of the best colleges in the Midwest according to the Princeton Review, which included Taylor in its annual compilation of the best colleges according to region.

-- U.S. News & World Report: Taylor University was recently ranked the number two Midwest college by U.S. News & World Report, marking the 21st consecutive year Taylor has appeared in the region’s top three.
+- U.S. News & World Report: Taylor University recently tied for the number one Midwest college ranking in the U.S. News & World Report, marking the 22nd consecutive year Taylor has appeared in the region’s top three.